Hopf-theoretic approach to motives of twisted flag varieties

-{\bf c) Applications to upper motives.}\\ In \cite{Ka13} Karpenko introduced the notion of upper motives and proved that any indecomposable direct summand of the Chow motive of a twisted flag variety of inner type is isomorphic to a Tate twist of the upper motive of another twisted flag variety.
+In \cite{Ka13} Karpenko introduced the notion of upper motives and proved that any indecomposable direct summand of the Chow motive of a twisted flag variety of inner type is isomorphic to a Tate twist of the upper motive of another twisted flag variety.
 Thus, the study of motivic decompositions of twisted flag varieties is reduced to the study of the upper motives.

 In Theorem~\ref{RpE} we provide a necessary and sufficient criterion when the Chow motive of a twisted flag variety contains as a direct summand the upper motive of the variety of Borel subgroups.
-We also use this criterion in Section~\ref{sec-except} to compute the Chow motives of some exceptional varieties. \end{ntt}
+We also use this criterion in Section~\ref{sec-except} to compute the Chow motives of some exceptional varieties.